somekindofdesign/you-sunk-my-battleship/README.md

 ### Direct Sourcing:
 <ul>
-    <li><a href="https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/">Python ASCII art using Pyfiglet Module</a> by Ankthon through Geek for Geeks - this appeared to be a straight forward method of inserting ASCII art into my project and there doesn't appear to be justification for changing or complicating it</li>
+    <li><a href="https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/">Python ASCII art using Pyfiglet Module</a> by Ankthon through Geek for Geeks - This appeared to be a straight forward method of inserting ASCII art into my project and there doesn't appear to be justification for changing or complicating it.</li>
-    <li><a href="https://www.youtube.com/watch?v=alJH_c9t4zw">Python Battleship with Object Oriented Programming</a> by Knowledge Mavens through Youtube - I was stuck on getting my game to execute and the solution came directly from reviewing this tutorial</li>
+    <li><a href="https://www.youtube.com/watch?v=alJH_c9t4zw">Python Battleship with Object Oriented Programming</a> by Knowledge Mavens through Youtube - This tutorial helped resolve two issues I couldn't get past on my own.
+The first was formatting the board with an f-string.
+Although all the characters were working, the layout of the board was broken.
+I'm unsure if the formatting placeholders are actually the optimial approach but they were the working one at the time of submission.
+Secondly, after putting together the elements of the game, I couldn't get it to run.
+After rechecking the definitions and functions using print statements to the console, I reviewed this solution and I realised I was missing the main function to run the script.</li>
 <ul>